maemreyo/glean-vault/glean/99_Tools/backups/20251220_155217_0be734_Practice Cam 19 Listening Test 02.md

 **Cryptobiosis**

-● In dry conditions, they roll into a ball called a 'tun'.
+● In dry conditions, they roll into a ball called a ‘tun’.

 ● They stay alive with a much lower metabolism than usual.